bburns/dnd-rules/README.md

 # Dungeons and Dragons Rules

-This is an attempt to summarize the 5th edition rules, starting with the most basic and moving to more complex rules.
+This is an unofficial summary of the 5th edition rules, starting with the most basic and moving to more complex rules.

 https://dnd.pub

-## Available Scripts
+## Prepare

-In the project directory, you can run:

-### `yarn prepare`

-Convert the `data/rules.csv` file to `src/assets/rules.json`, which gets bundled up into the site code.
+Convert the `data/rules.csv` file to `src/assets/rules.json`, which gets bundled up into the site code - in the project directory, run

-### `yarn start`
+    yarn prepare

+## Develop

-Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-The page will reload if you make edits.
+Run the app in the development mode - open [http://localhost:3000](http://localhost:3000) to view it in the browser - the page will reload as you make edits -

-### `yarn deploy`
+    yarn start

+## Deploy

-Deploys the site to GitHub Pages, https://bburns.github.io/dnd-rules/.
+Deploy the site to the Firebase Hosting page, https://dnd-pub.web.app/ -

+    yarn deploy